Mandr11/simplelaravel/README.md

 Pages added by the demo

 - /frontend — landing page for the Blade demo
+ - / (root) — now points to the Blade frontend demo (same as `/frontend`)
+ - /frontend — landing page for the Blade demo
 - /frontend/items — items list (click "Load items" to fetch /api/items)
 - /frontend/items/{id} — item detail (fetches /api/items/{id})